Michael Foster (folklorist): Education

-Foster studied English in his undergraduate institution of Wesleyan University, and graduated with Honors.
-For his Master's he studied Japanese Literature and Folklore at University of California, Berkeley, where his folklore studies were influenced by Alan Dundes.
-He also did intensive language study in Yokohama, Japan and studied History and Folklore at Kanagawa University.
+Foster studied for a bachelor's degree in English at Wesleyan University, and graduated with Honors.
+He studied for a master's degree in Japanese Literature and Folklore at University of California, Berkeley.
+He completed an intensive language study in Yokohama, Japan and studied History and Folklore at Kanagawa University.
 He earned his Ph.D. from Stanford University, in the department of Asian Languages: Japanese.